-Mark Gunzinger is a Senior Fellow at the Center for Strategic and Budgetary Assessments.
-Mr. Gunzinger has served as the Deputy Assistant Secretary of Defense for Forces Transformation and Resources, and has led the development of multiple strategic planning documents that have shaped DoD’s future force structure and capability priorities.
+Mark Gunzinger is a Non-Resident Senior Fellow at the Center for Strategic and Budgetary Assessments.
+Prior to serving CSBA for nearly a decade as a Senior Fellow, Mr. Gunzinger has served as the Deputy Assistant Secretary of Defense for Forces Transformation and Resources, and has led the development of multiple strategic planning documents that have shaped DoD’s future force structure and capability priorities.

 During his Air Force career, Mark served as a B-52 senior instructor/evaluator pilot and helped lead multiple assessments of future capability requirements as a member of the Air Force Headquarters Staff.
 Mark joined the Office of the Secretary of Defense in 2004 and was appointed as the Principal Director of the 2006 Quadrennial Defense Review (QDR) staff.
 Following the QDR, he served as the Director for Defense Transformation, Force Planning and Resources on the National Security Council Staff, The White House.